Bugesera invasion: Regional impact

 The failure of the invasion as well as the suppression of Inyenzi activity resulted in the radicalisation of some exiled rebels in the Congo.
 They consequently joined the Simba rebellion against the Congolese government in 1964, hoping that the uprising's success would result in a regime supportive of the Rwandan exiles.
 High-ranking Inyenzi such as Rukeba played a relatively important role in the rebel movement before it was ultimately defeated by the Congolese government and its allies.
+The failures of the Inyenzi in Rwanda and their lack of success in the Congo led to further splintering and infighting among the geographically dispersed rebels.
+According to Rusagara, "UNAR was virtually dead" by 1965/66 due to its intense factionalism.